-Like the Capital One® QuicksilverOne® Cash Rewards Credit Card, it doesn’t limit the types of purchases or times of year during which you can earn rewards — it’s always 2% if you’re paying off the balance each month.
+Like the Capital One QuicksilverOne Cash Rewards Credit Card, it doesn’t limit the types of purchases or times of year during which you can earn rewards — it’s always a flat rate if you’re paying off the balance each month.

 The annual fee is $0.

-The Discover it® Cash Back credit card lets you earn 5% cash back at different places, such as gas stations, grocery stores and restaurants, each quarter up to the quarterly maximum spend ($1,500) each time you activate.
-You earn 1% unlimited cash back on all other purchases.
+The Discover it® Cash Back credit card lets you 5% cash back on everyday purchases at different places each quarter like Amazon.com, grocery stores, restaurants, gas stations and when you pay using PayPal, up to the quarterly maximum when you activate, 1% unlimited cash back on all other purchases - automatically

 That said, you can redeem earned rewards anytime for any amount.
-Also, INTRO OFFER: Discover will match ALL the cash back you've earned at the end of your first year, automatically.
-There's no signing up.
-And no limit to how much is matched.
+Also, Unlimited Cashback Match – only from Discover.
+Discover will automatically match all the cash back you’ve earned at the end of your first year!
+There’s no minimum spending or maximum rewards.
+You could turn $150 cash back into $300.